kaimi/inwx-dns-updater/README.md

   response body, _not_ through fancy javasrcipt.</dd>
 </dl>

-The entity ID can be determined by editing a DNS entry and mousing over the „save“ butten.
+The entity ID can be determined by editing a DNS entry via the web UI and mousing over the „save“ button.
 It’s in the URL (see image):

 ![determining the entity ID](http://i.imgur.com/NJGQVYe.png)